 Confirmation

 This HBO television movie stars Kerry Washington as Anita Hill, a law professor whose story of sexual harassment is worth revisiting through a post-#MeToo lens.
-As a made-for-television movie, gripping performances and timely political material make it suited for any size screen.
-This film dives into one of recent American history's watershed moments, chronicling the he said/she said between now-Supreme Court Justice Clarence Thomas and the woman who testified before the nation that he had sexually harassed her for years.
+This film dives into one of recent American history's watershed moments, chronicling the testimony given before the nation regarding the sexual harassment of women in the workplace.

 Director Rick Famuyiwa